How to Grow Stunning Snapdragons from Seed Indoors

 Protect Snapdragon Plants with Netting

-Once these tall plants grow to about six inches high, they need extra support.
-Add a layer of soft mesh trellis netting to the beds to prevent the heavy snapdragon stems from toppling over in the rain and wind.
+Once your snapdragons hit about six inches tall, they start needing a little extra support.
+I like to drape soft mesh trellis netting over my beds to help keep those heavy stems from toppling over in the rain or wind.

 Watering